videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/leave-end-meeting.md

 ```

 :::tip
-You should call the `leave()` method on the unmount of your main meeting component so that meeting is left once the view is unmount.
+You should call the `leave()` method on the unmount of your main meeting component so that meeting is left once the view is unmounted.
 :::

 ### Events associated with Leave

-Following callbacks are receieved when a participant leaves the meeting.
+Following callbacks are received when a participant leaves the meeting.

 - [Local Participant](../concept-and-architecture#2-participant) will receive a callback on[`onMeetingLeft`](/react/api/sdk-reference/use-meeting/events#onmeetingleft) of `useMeeting()` hook.
 - All [remote participants](../concept-and-architecture#2-participant) will receive a callback [`onParticipantLeft`](/react/api/sdk-reference/use-meeting/events#onparticipantleft) with Participant object.

 ### Events associated with End

-Following callbacks are receieved when a participant ends the meeting.
+Following callbacks are received when a participant ends the meeting.

 - All [remote participants](../concept-and-architecture#2-participant) and local participant will receive a callback on [`onMeetingLeft`](/react/api/sdk-reference/use-meeting/events#onmeetingleft) of `useMeeting()` hook.